 Lancelot Théodore Turpin de Crissé (1782 – 1859) – The Royal Fête-Dieu procession at St. Germain-L’Auxerrois, oil on canvas.
-The red color of the vestments and the canopy, which was the color of the office of this feast, characteristic of the Paris liturgy, attracts attention.
-This is most evident on the seven pluvialists leading the procession, one of which one serves as a crucifer, and the other six as cantors, whose distinguishing feature is a tall, pointed headgear, popular until the 19th century among the chapters of French cathedrals.
-It is impossible not to mention the altar boys or the choir singers, in very long, like the rest of the clergy, surplice, girded with a sash and in a calotte on the head.
-A different type of surplice, without sleeves, can be seen in the other clergymen seen in the painting.
+The red colour of the vestments and the canopy, which was the colour of the office of this feast, characteristic of the Paris liturgy, attracts attention.
+This is clearly visible in the attire of the seven pluvialists leading the procession, one of whom serves as the crucifer, and the other six as cantors.
+Their distinguishing feature is a tall, pointed headgear, popular until the 19th century among the chapters of French cathedrals.
+We should also mention the altar boys or the choir singers, in very long surplices, similar to those of the rest of the clergy, girded with a sash and in calottes on their heads.
+A different type of surplice, without sleeves, can be seen on other clergymen in the painting.